Greece: Police officer appears in court over teen shooting

-THESSALONIKI, Greece (AP) — A police officer appeared before a court in northern Greece on Tuesday over the shooting of a teenager who allegedly failed to pay a gas station bill, as protesters gathered outside.
+THESSALONIKI, Greece (AP) — A police officer appeared before a court in northern Greece on Tuesday over the shooting of a teenager who allegedly failed to pay a gas station bill, as protesters gathered outside the courthouse.

+Some protesters set dumpsters on fire, while others attempted to put out the smoldering trash with water bottles.

-The shooting occurred outside Thessaloniki, Greece’s second-largest city, before dawn Monday.
+The shooting occurred outside Thessaloniki, Greece’s second-largest city, at around 1 a.m.
+Monday.
 Officers from a motorcycle patrol chased the teenager’s pickup truck after a gas station employee reported the unpaid bill of 20 euros ($21).

+The police officer told prosecutor during his brief court appearance Tuesday, “I fired because the lives of my colleagues were in danger.”

+In a statement Monday, police said the motorcycle patrol had given chase to the pickup truck, whose driver allegedly ignored orders to stop and repeatedly ran red lights.
+The police statement said the driver attempted to ram one of the police motorcycles, “placing the lives of the police officers in immediate danger.”
+It said two shots were fired in an attempt to stop the vehicle.

+Panagiotis Ramos, who was among the protesters outside the courthouse and identified himself as a family friend of the wounded teenager, dismissed the police version that the aim of the shooting had been only to stop the truck.

+“It was a racist shot.
+It wasn’t one, but two,” Ramos said.
+“The shot was straight.
+He was trying to finish him off.”

-The court appearance coincides with the anniversary of the 2008 fatal police shooting of teenager Alexis Grigoropoulos in Athens that sparked Greece’s worst riots in decades.
-Protest marches commemorating Grigoropoulos often turn violent.
+The officer’s court appearance coincided with the anniversary of the 2008 fatal police shooting of teenager Alexis Grigoropoulos in Athens that sparked Greece’s worst riots in decades.
+Protest marches commemorating Grigoropoulos on Dec.
+6 often turn violent.
+Two protests were planned in Athens for Tuesday, one at midday and one in the evening.

 On Monday night, about 1,500 people took part in a protest march organized by left-wing and anarchist groups in central Thessaloniki over the latest shooting.
 Some smashed shops and threw Molotov cocktails at police, who responded with tear gas and stun grenades.